About Vic and Simon Dry

-For years after, we collected used wrappers from family, friends and neighbours until my office was bursting.
+For years after, we collected used wrappers from family, friends and neighbours until my studio was bursting.
 Once I had enough raw material, I toyed with various ideas until my mrs, Vic, had a brainwave.
-“Why not make big images of iconic sweets?” she said, and after much experimentation, SweetArt was born.
+“Why not make big images of iconic sweets?” and after much experimentation, SweetArt was born.

 Since then, many people have contributed to making the first SweetArt exhibition possible, and have made it infinitely better than it would have been had I tried to do it alone.
 I especially have to thank Vic who has been absolutely brilliant in doing pretty much everything except actually making the art!